 Columbia ATV Accident Lawyer

-The experienced personal injury attorneys at Auger & Auger have been fighting for victims of all-terrain vehicle (ATV) accidents for over four decades.
+The experienced personal injury attorneys at Auger & Auger Accident and Injury Lawyers have been fighting for victims of all-terrain vehicle (ATV) accidents for over four decades.
 We know the physical and emotional injuries that can stem from these accidents and believe that at-fault parties should be held accountable for their actions.
 We will fight tirelessly for your rights to win the maximum amount of compensation you are due.

 ATVs are popular in Columbia and throughout the state.
 They are used for recreation and hunting, fishing, and farming.
 It’s important to understand that these large, useful machines can be dangerous.
 The United States Consumer Product Safety Commission (CPSC) points out that 90% of the injuries sustained by children in ATV accidents are due to the inability to maneuver these oversized ATVs.